bregman-arie/devops-exercises/README.md

 <details>
 <summary>How many containers can a pod contain?</summary><br><b>

-Multiple containers but in most cases it would be one container per pod.
+Multiple containers but in most cases it would probably be one container per pod.
 </b></details>

 <details>